tfeldmann/organize/README.rst

 Advanced usage example
 ----------------------
-This is not neccessarily how you *should* organize your files but is a example of what is possible with placeholder variables:
+This example shows some advanced features like placeholder variables, pluggable actions and recursion through subfolders:

 .. code-block:: yaml